jharriga/hdd_nvme_dmcache/README.md

 * /mnt/xfsnvme
 * /mnt/xfswritethrough
 * /mnt/xfswriteback

-teardown.sh unmounts the filesystems and removes the LVM configurations.
+'teardown.sh' unmounts the filesystems and removes the LVM configurations.

 Edit 'vars.sh' to match your systems disk configuration:
 * WTslowDEV_arr  <-- HDD to use as dm-cache writethrough origin device